 Expected Runs in Finnish Baseball

 This work proposes a discrete-time Markov chain model for the game of Finnish baseball (pesäpallo).
-In the model, the state of the game at the beginning of a hitter’s plate appearance is represented by the locations of the base runners as well as the number of outs.
-The dynamics of the game are described using discrete state transitions whose probabilities are estimated from play-by-play data.
-The runs are counted using special pass-through states which are visited whenever runs are scored.
-The model can be used to, e.g., estimate the expected number of runs for the rest of the inning, the added value produced by the plate appearances of a given player, or the team’s winning probabilities given the score and the system state.
+In the model, the state of the game at the start of a hitter’s plate appearance is defined by the locations of the base runners and the number of outs.
+The game dynamics are described using discrete state transitions, with transition probabilities estimated from play-by-play data.
+Runs are tracked using special pass-through states that are entered whenever runs are scored.
+The model can be used to estimate, for example, the expected number of runs for the remainder of the inning, the added value generated by a player’s plate appearances, or a team’s win probability given the score and game state.

 Co-authored with Aku Kettunen.